fytz0/ws/README.md

 expanded in future releases.

 ###Setting the editor command
 WS allows you to set your own editor command.
-The default is `vim -p` which will launch your files in vim in seperate tabs.
-To change this, open *~/.wsrc* and edit the field that reads `editor="vim -p"` to your preferred choice.
+This can be done by opening *~/.wsrc* and editing the field that reads `editor="vim -p"` to your preferred choice.
+If no configuration file exists or if it doesn't specify an editor command, WS will first try to use the environment variable *EDITOR*, and if this doesn't exist it will default to "vim -p".

 ##Licensing
 This program is free software: you can redistribute it and/or modify it under